Everything You Need to Know About Oedipus Complex

 Frequently Asked Questions

-Is Oedipus complex normal in child development?
+Is the Oedipus complex normal in child development?
 Classical theory says yes.
 Every child moves through developmental stages as they learn to navigate family roles and personal security.

 At what age does it typically resolve?
 Most children move past this by the end of the phallic stage, which usually occurs between ages three and six.